 Calendar of Uncertainty will still haunt us in 2018

-This time last year as nervous eyes were cast towards 2017 many were worried about the uncertainty that geo-political events could cause in the financial markets.
+This time last year, as nervous eyes looked towards 2017, many were worried about the uncertainty that geo-political events could cause in the financial markets.
 Such worries were not without foundation as the Brexit vote and the election of Donald Trump were vivid illustrations of the extent to which the march of populism was shaping world events.

-As 2017 draws towards its close, many of the worst fears have not been realised.
+As 2018 begins, many of the worst fears for 2017 were not realised.
 We ticked off the key events on that Calendar of Uncertainty with sighs of relief.

 2017’s Calendar of Uncertainty

 - Inauguration of President Trump

 Yet, the uncertainty created by some of them still hangs over us and the consequences will have to play out in 2018.